General information about study

 Language of instructionInternational students can study in English or in Czech together with Czech students.
-Those who wish to study in Czech are required to pass an entrance examination in Czech Language.
 A student who would like to change from study in English to study in Czech is required to sit an exam in the Czech language to prove their competence in communicating in Czech and the knowledge of Czech technical terminology.
-Contact address to institute for language and preparatory studies: http://www.ujop.cuni.cz/
+Contact address to institute for language studies: http://www.ujop.cuni.cz/

-Tuition feesThe tuition fee is 4000 Euro per year for the Ph.D. degree programme in English.
+Tuition feesThe tuition fee is 3000 Euro per year for the Master degree programme given in English and EUR 4000 per year for the Ph.D. degree programme in English.
 In the case of study in Czech there is no tuition fee.

 Accommodation and mealsIn case of interest, the Faculty may assist in finding accommodation in university dormitories and arranging for meals in dining halls at the same quality standard as for Czech students.

 Language: English (for fee-paying international students), Czech (for Czech speaking students)

 Field of Study in Master degree programme